 EPA does not respond (at least in the preamble to the final rule) to the concern of commenters that the Agency’s approach does not in any way constrain federal or state enforcement officials – or citizen groups bringing enforcement actions under RCRA Section 7002 – from pursuing the “nuclear option” of penalizing a minimally noncompliant generator as an illegal operator of an unpermitted TSDF.
 Nor does it respond to questions raised about the potential long-term implications of classifying a minimally noncompliant generator as a TSDF.
 For example, would such a generator become subject to facility-wide cleanup requirements under the RCRA corrective action program, given that EPA has long said that its authority to issue Interim Status Corrective Action Orders under RCRA Section 3008(h) extends to facilities that should have obtained a permit but never obtained one?
 And since the standards for “interim status” TSDFs apply to facilities that should have obtained a permit but never obtained one, would a minimally noncompliant generator be subject to those standards even after the original noncompliance with generator requirements was corrected?

-The final rule will enable VSQGs and SQGs to maintain their “usual” generator status during such episodic events, subject to certain conditions, including the following:
+The final rule will enable VSQGs and SQGs to maintain their “usual” generator status during such episodic events, subject to certain conditions.

 The final rule includes definitions of planned and unplanned episodic events for these purposes.
 Importantly, EPA states in the preamble that if a VSQG generates hazardous wastes in the normal course of its operations and does not discover until the end of the month that it has exceeded the VSQG generation limit, that would not qualify as an episodic event at all, since “[a]n episodic event is an activity that does not occur within normal operations.”
 However, the Agency does not explain why it thinks it matters if a brief spike above VSQG quantity limits is due to normal operations or not.
 Nor does it explain how some of the activities that it defines as episodic events (e.g., “regular maintenance, tank cleanouts, short-term projects, and removal of excess chemical inventory”) can be distinguished from “normal operations.”

-- The VSQG or SQG would will have to obtain an EPA identification number, if it does not already have one (although SQGs should already have an identification number).
+The VSQG or SQG would have to obtain an EPA identification number if it does not already have one (although SQGs should already have an identification number).

 These final rules for episodic generator are largely the same as EPA originally proposed, except that the Agency has (a) lengthened the time for an episodic event from 45 days to 60 days (and removed the option to petition for an extension), (b) modified the provisions for second episodic events so that a generator may have no more than one planned and one unplanned episodic event in a calendar year, and (c) increased the amount of time for a generator to notify EPA or the state of an unplanned event from 24 hours to 72 hours.